• Skip to primary navigation

 Prepare Kale:

-• While vegetables are roasting, warm 2 teaspoons olive oil in a large skillet over medium.
+• While vegetables are roasting, add 2 teaspoons olive oil to a large skillet over medium heat.

 • Stir in garlic and cook, stirring constantly, until fragrant (about 30 seconds).

-• Mix kale and roasted vegetables together, then season to taste with salt and pepper.
+• Combine kale and roasted vegetables, then season to taste with salt and pepper.

 • Stir eggs and cheddar into vegetables.
 Set aside.